SulaimanSayyed21/h446Alevel/Readme.md

     G -->|Failure| B
 ```

-**Step-3**: Add a database to store and retrieve the user data locally and online.
-[Mongodb](https://www.mongodb.com/) database is chosen for this purpose.

 **Step-4**: It is to be tested to make sure it passes all HTTP requests made by the user, to do so either [Postman](https://www.postman.com/),[insomnia](https://insomnia.rest/) or Vscode extension name [thunderclient](https://www.thunderclient.com/) will be used to design, debug and test APIs.